junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Dean breathes rapidly.
 "Okay, we gotta go."

-They are outside the house in a blink.
+They rush out of the house rapidly.

 It's not just the room having a low temperature, they realize.
 The air on the street is also cold, damp with a layer of thick, white fog.
 Their breath comes out in a white puff.
-They have to remember this is June.
+They almost forget it is June in Kansas.

 Dean can barely see his car parked by the street from where they stand at the door.
-"Okay that looks really bad," he murmurs, running to his car, followed closely by his brother and Cas.
+"Okay that looks really bad," he murmurs, running to his car, followed closely by Sam and Cas.

 "It's like last year all over again," Sam says breathlessly, "except not the Darkness's black fog, it's white fog now."